hyperledger-labs/fabric-token-sdk/docs/core-token.md

       network: default # the name of the network this TMS refers to (Fabric, Orion, etc)
       channel: testchannel # the name of the network's channel this TMS refers to, if applicable
       namespace: tns # the name of the channel's namespace this TMS refers to, if applicable
-      # the name of the driver that provides the implementation of the Driver API.
-      # This field is optional.
-If not specified, the Token-SDK will derive this information by fetching the public parameters
-      # from the remote network
-      driver: zkatdlog
       # sections dedicated to the definition of the wallets
+      publicParameters:
+        path: # path to the file containing the public parameters.
+This field is optional
       wallets:
         # Default cache size reference that can be used by any wallet that support caching
         defaultCacheSize: 3